dv-lse/fdi-patent-innovate/data/narrative.md

   explore: true
 :::

-Ultimately, the overall impact of FDIs on local innovation is positive: foreign firms help cities and region innovate.
+Global economic integration and investment flows have positive impact on local innovation.
+While national and regional innovation efforts are crucially important foreign firms help cities and regions innovate.

 The size of the impact depends largely on the technology and the area of the world where firms operate.

+Surprisingly, the most innovative firms are not necessarily the ones that help regions innovate the most.
+We find that the top 5% of multinationals firms with the most patents lead to smaller increase in innovation, in the region where they invest.

 # Conclusion & Credits